FAQ's

 What happens to the iPads at the end of the 4 year lease?

-The iPads will travel with students in grades 6-10 for their academic career.
 After four years of usage, the iPads will be replaced with a new device.
 The District, at that time, will look into a couple options: a buying opportunity for students and a buyback program for a recycling company.

 Apps